caraya/personal-blog/content/blog/things-to-do-for-the-blog.md

 I've been busy writing content but there are things that I'm either long overdue in implementing or want to explore.

-This should keep me busy when
+This should keep me busy when no writing posts and working on other projects.

 * Dark Theme
   * Re-evaluate the existing color palette and come up with a decent dark color palette